InsaneMonster/USienaRL/README.rst

 - Updated the agent to be able to be restored when there is no need to save the model itself

+**v0.7.7**:

+- Updated the agent, the experiment and the episode volley to not require plots path and save path anymore when only inference (test) is run
+- Updated the experiment with a property to get the last test volley
+- Updated the experiment and the episode volley with properties to keep track of all steps rewards for all executed volleys (of any type)
+- Updated the experiment and the episode volley with properties to keep track of all episodes total and scaled rewards for all executed volleys (of any type)
+- Updated the experiment and the episode volley with properties to keep track of all episodes lengths for all executed volleys (of any type)

 **CREDITS**

 Luca Pasqualini at `SAILab <http://sailab.diism.unisi.it/people/luca-pasqualini/>`_ - University of Siena.